 Clowney agreed to another one-year deal worth up to $11 million.

-Clowney had 9.0 sacks, 19 QB hits, 11 tackles for loss, two pass breakups and two forced fumbles playing opposite of All-Pro and Pro Bowl defensive end Myles Garrett in 2021.
+Last season, the former Texans No. 1 overall pick had 9.0 sacks, 19 QB hits, 11 tackles for loss, two pass breakups and two forced fumbles playing opposite of All-Pro and Pro Bowl defensive end Myles Garrett.

-Clowney’s return fills a gaping hole on the defensive line and allows Chase Winovich, acquired in a trade this offseason from New England for linebacker Mack Wilson, third-round pick and rookie Alex Wright to compete for rotational roles along with free agent additions Stephen Weatherly and Isaac Rochell.
+His return fills a gaping hole on the defensive line and allows Chase Winovich, acquired in a trade, third-round pick and rookie Alex Wright to compete for rotational roles along with free agent additions Stephen Weatherly and Isaac Rochell.